 This pendant is one of six that display a horse and rider.
 The rider’s torso and arms are viewed head on, but his lower body and the horse appear in profile.
 This twisting posture is a rare, dynamic stance in Benin art, one usually associated with foreigners.
 The horseman’s features and his armor clearly identify him as Portuguese.
 At his waist is a rapier, and in his right hand he carries a match stick—a forked staff for holding a slow burning match to ignite powder in a cannon.

-1897, removed from the Benin Royal Palace during the Punitive Expedition by Dr. J.P.
-Howe; by descent within his family to Captain J.S.
+16th century, probably commissioned from the Igun Eronmwon, or royal brasscasters guild, by a member of the court of Benin.
+1897, taken from the Royal Palace, Benin City, during the British military occupation of Benin by Dr. J.P.
+Howe, England; by descent within his family to Captain J.S.
 Howe, R.E. and then to Mrs. R.M. de Pury; June 20, 1961, Mrs. R. M. de Pury and others sale, Sotheby’s, London, lot 138.
-2012, promised gift of Robert Owen Lehman to the MFA.
+By 2011, Robert Owen Lehman, Rochester, NY; 2012, promised gift of Robert Owen Lehman to the MFA.

 Robert Owen Lehman Collection